TurkuNLP/Finnish-dep-parser/README.md

 Download
 ========

+Choose whichever option suits you best:

+* Download the latest versioned release by following the *releases* link on the top link bar
-You can either git clone the repository `git clone -b alpha https://github.com/fginter/Finnish-dep-parser.git` or download it using the *Download ZIP* link on the right-hand side.
+* Clone the repository `git clone https://github.com/fginter/Finnish-dep-parser.git`
+* Download the current source code using the *Download ZIP* link on the right-hand side.

 Installation and prerequisites
 ==============================